-With the theme “Celebration,” Children’s Film Festival Seattle kicks off for 2022 as both an in-person and a virtual event.
+With the theme “Fantasy and Fairy Tale,” Children’s Film Festival Seattle kicks off, once again for 2023, as both an in-person and a virtual event.

-The 17th installment of this event runs Feb.
-11-20 and includes more than 150 films from more than 40 countries.
+The 18th installment of this event runs Feb.
+3-12 and includes more than 150 live action, animation and documentary films from more than 40 countries.
 They’re all centered on the experiences, joy and challenges of childhood.

 In-person screenings will be at Northwest Film Forum on Capitol Hill, and all films will be available for at-home screening.

 Full schedule and descriptions can be found online.

 How to see the films: Festival passes (virtual, in-person or hybrid) are available as well as admission to individual films; all fees are on a sliding scale.

 Opening Night: LAIKA Studios’ Missing Link will be premiering at the festival this year, with a special talk writer-director Chris Butler and head of effects, Oliver Jones.
 Puppet from the show may be available to see as well.

 Youth workshops: All-ages offerings available covering topics of experimental film, drawing, documentary filmmaking, puppet making, and storytelling.
 Full schedule here.